jacobwilliams/radbelt/README.md

 The latest API documentation can be found [here](https://jacobwilliams.github.io/radbelt/).
 This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

+### Original source

+* The original sourcecode was hosted at GSFC "Modelweb", which no longer exists, but an archive can be found at the [Internet Archive](https://web.archive.org/web/20210318113325/https://ccmc.gsfc.nasa.gov/pub/modelweb/).
+It is presumed to be in the public domain.
+Reference: National Space Science Data Center, Data set PT-11B, Mar 1996.
+Dieter Bilitza, GSFC/NSSDC code 633, Greenbelt, MD 20771, tel.
+(301) 286-0190, dbilitza@pop600.gsfc.nasa.gov

 ### See also

 * [NASA ModelWebArchive](https://git.smce.nasa.gov/ccmc-share/modelwebarchive)